HewlettPackard/oneview-ansible/README.md

  - Ansible >= 2.1
  - Python >= 2.7.9
- - HPE OneView Python SDK ([Install HPE OneView Python SDK](https://github.com/HewlettPackard/python-hpOneView#installation))
+ - HPE OneView Python SDK

 ## Modules

 Each OneView resource operation is exposed through an Ansible module.
 We also provide a specific module to gather facts about the resource.